ldoocy/project_template/proposal/README.md

     * Application of findings to real-world settings to enhance social interaction and collaboration among people

 ## The Model

+The below diagrams demonstrate potential applications of our work.

 ![Proposal Object Diagram](../images/ProposalObjectDiagram.png)